heyding/sheet2json/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Tailwind components

-You will find some designed components at [tailwindui.com](https://tailwindui.com/).
-Just copy the HTML code into your components .html file.

 ## i18n

 This project uses ngx-translate to enable the translation into different language.
 It was set up by following this [guide](https://www.codeandweb.com/babeledit/tutorials/how-to-translate-your-angular-app-with-ngx-translate).
 You can add new language files in "src/assets/i18n".

-## NgRX

-This project uses NgRx functionality to keep a good overview of the state.
-It was set up by following this [guide](https://ngrx.io/guide/store/install) and can be used accordingly.

 ## Further help